mklabs/jquery-ui-widgets/index.md

 <h2>Controller lifecycle</h2>
 A controller usually follows the below lifecycle:
 <ol>
-    <li>First, a DOM element with a cssClass that begins with ui-controller is matched in the DOM Tree.
+    *First, a DOM element with a cssClass that begins with ui-controller is matched in the DOM Tree.
 At this time, controller feature is not yet known by the application core.
-An HTTP request is made to dynamically retrieve the controller definition.</li>
+An HTTP request is made to dynamically retrieve the controller definition.
-    <li>Controller Class is created thanks to the entrypoint provided (or plain object provided as prototype one).
-If the $(selector).controller() syntax is used and if the selector passed in matches an available element in the DOM Tree, controller is immediatly instantiated upon the according DOM node or it will listen via event delegation for "lazy binding".</li>
+    *Controller Class is created thanks to the entrypoint provided (or plain object provided as prototype one).
+If the $(selector).controller() syntax is used and if the selector passed in matches an available element in the DOM Tree, controller is immediatly instantiated upon the according DOM node or it will listen via event delegation for "lazy binding".
-    <li>Controller can be roughly removed from the DOM Tree using standard Ajax mean or plain jQuery DOM manipulation.
-The controller is properly destroyed (not really) by calling the destroy method provided in the prototype chain, while removing all bounded events.</li>
+    *Controller can be roughly removed from the DOM Tree using standard Ajax mean or plain jQuery DOM manipulation.
+The controller is properly destroyed (not really) by calling the destroy method provided in the prototype chain, while removing all bounded events.
-    <li>At this time, our controller is now longer running in our page but still available for further use.</li>
+    *At this time, our controller is now longer running in our page but still available for further use.
-    <li>If some HTML markup appears again in the DOM Tree that match the initial selector provided with your controller implementation, cached controller is automatically "re-bound" to the DOM with the newly created markup.
-All events listener are rebound, the init method re-called and Model Object Graph (also called MOG aha!) is refreshed.</li>
+    *If some HTML markup appears again in the DOM Tree that match the initial selector provided with your controller implementation, cached controller is automatically "re-bound" to the DOM with the newly created markup.
+All events listener are rebound, the init method re-called and Model Object Graph (also called MOG aha!) is refreshed.
-    <li>And then goes the 3 to 5 step again.</li>
+    *And then goes the 3 to 5 step again.
 </ol>

 <h3>Just to be sure...</h3>